vgoloviznin/scrape-test/README.md

 2. Run `npm i` to install dependencies

+## Running

-3. If you're using VS Code, you can use the following structure to run and compile the prject
+1. If you're using VS Code, you can use the following structure to run and compile the prject

 ```
 {